Nhido1105/SQL_Project_Analysis/README.md

     </details>

-- While Bosch Group has a high number of job postings for both data roles, the average salaries are behind several companies, such as KMS Technology and Trusting Social.
+- While Bosch Group has a high number of job postings for both data roles, the average salaries are behind several other businesses, such as KMS Technology, Trusting Social, and Pulicis Groupe.

 ### 3. Skills Required

 - (draw charts for comparing the required skills for each of the three job types)
+- **Data Engineer:** SQL, Python, Spark, Java, and other large database skills.
+- **Data Analyst:** SQL, Excel, Python, and visualization tools.
+- **Data Science:** Python, SQL, R, Spark, visualization tools, and large database skills.
-- Data Engineer and Data Analyst required SQL skills as the most important skill, with python, excel, and other data visualization tools such as power bi and tableau.
+- Data Engineer and Data Analyst required SQL, and Python skills as one of the most important skill, with excel, and other data visualization tools such as power bi and tableau.
+- Data Scientist, however,

 ### 4. High Offered Salary Skills

-- **Data Analyst:** Word, Looker and SQL are the top-paying skills with the salary ranged from $86,533 to $100,500.
 - **Data Engineer:** Snowflake is the highest paid salary skills that is vital for data engineer.
-This is followed by Power BI, Python, and Excel.
+This is followed by other database skills, Power BI, SQL, Python, and Excel, ranging from $45,000 to $147,500.
+- **Data Analyst:** Word, Looker and SQL are the top-paying skills with the salary ranged from $86,533 to $100,500, along with Power BI, Python, and Java.
 - **Data Scientist:** The most important skills for this roles is C++, Javascript, and other tools that is vital for machine learning.
+Python, Java, and some visualization tools are also needed.
+These skills are paid within the $50,000 - $200,000 range.

+#### By companies

 ### 5. Optimal Skills